gitter-badger/middle-gear/README.md

 ###Third party framework support
 ####**Angular 2.0**
-Current version of `Middle Gear` compiler supports `Angular 2` syntax and you can use `Angular 2` without problem.
+Current version of `Middle Gear` compiler supports `Angular 2` syntax and you can use `Angular 2` without a problem.

 #####**Example 4**:
 ######*ex-4.mel*